thom4parisot/photography/source/_posts/2016/oregon.md

 ---

-A diverse region balanced between the moist of the *Pacific* and the dryness of the desert… not to mention the [Cascades](https://en.wikipedia.org/wiki/Cascade_Range) and its volcanic chain as well as its *hip* city, Portland!
+A region balanced between the moist of the *Pacific* and the dryness of the desert… not to mention the [Cascades](https://en.wikipedia.org/wiki/Cascade_Range) and its volcanic chain as well as its *hip* city, Portland!